 Complexity of the App

-Adding features to your mobile app will increase the price of development by a significant amount.
+Adding features to your mobile app will increase the cost of making an app by a significant amount.
 The most popular mobile apps have specific facets, such as user profiles, log in systems, rating systems, in-app payment methods, ads, and much more.

 Generally, initial prototypes and versions of apps have the bare minimum required for the user to engage with the app; your “version 1” should consequently include only the features that you deem most necessary for your users to understand your app.

-After your mobile app is developed, how are you going to get the word out?
+Marketing, Publicizing, and the Unavoidable: After your mobile app is developed, how are you going to get the word out?
 Social media can get you a fair amount of downloads and installations, but most app developers tend to integrate their app with a website.
 These sites tend to be dedicated solely to the promotion of the app: they incorporate app tag lines and pitches, they highlight a few key features of the app, and sometimes include press about the app or user testimonials.
-Though developing this website would be far less costly than developing the app itself, it is a cost to consider.
+Though developing this website would be far less costly than developing the app itself, it is a cost of making an app to consider.